telerik/winforms-docs/gridview/expression-editor/customizing-radexpressioneditor.md

 ## Creating custom expression functions

-Although Telerik provides a great number of predefined functions, there could be scenarios,
-          which require additional functionality.
+Although Telerik provides a great number of predefined functions, there could be scenarios, which require additional functionality.
 We provide a mechanism, which allows the developer to create a custom expression method, which can be used in RadExpressionEditor or as a value of the Expression property.
 In order to do that, ExpressionContext class has to derive from the ExpressionContext class:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\ExpressionEditor\CustomFunctions.cs region=customFunction}}
 {{source=..\SamplesVB\GridView\ExpressionEditor\CustomFunctions.vb region=customFunction}}